 - In a small bowl, combine tamari and brown sugar.
 Whisk together until sugar is somewhat dissolved, then stir in sesame oil, ginger, chili flakes, black pepper.

-- Pour sauce over the beefless beef / lentil mixture, cook for one minute, then serve hot over rice.
+- Pour sauce over the beefless beef / lentil mixture, cook over medium heat for five minutes so the ginger can cook and the flavours can meld together, then serve hot over rice.
 Garnish with chopped green onions and sesame seeds and serve with broccoli.
 Enjoy!!

 Recipe adapted from lordbyronskitchen.com.